Mike Cernovich: James Gunn

 On July 18, 2018, filmmaker Mark Duplass faced swift backlash on Twitter for recommending his "fellow liberals [cross] the aisle" and follow conservative commentator Ben Shapiro on Twitter; filmmaker James Gunn came to Duplass's defense, and Duplass publicly retracted his endorsement, calling it "a disaster on many levels".
 A day later, Cernovich and conspiracy theorist Jack Posobiec unearthed tweets by Gunn in which he joked about pedophilia and rape; Gunn had been a vocal critic of Donald Trump, and the tweets were widely shared among conservatives, and trended nationwide on Twitter.
 The next day, Gunn issued an apology for the tweets.
 Disney called the tweets "indefensible", and fired Gunn from Guardians of the Galaxy Vol. 3.
 After Gunn's firing, Cernovich also unearthed similar tweets by comedians Michael Ian Black and Patton Oswalt.

 Disney's decision to fire Gunn was criticized by fans of the series, Hollywood stars, and several media outlets.
 An online petition urging Disney to re-hire Gunn received over 400,000 signatures.
 Fellow Guardians of the Galaxy cast members released a statement expressing their "[full] support" for Gunn.

 In March 2019, Gunn was reinstated by Disney as director of the third film.
 Prior to his rehiring, he had also signed on with Warner Bros. to write and later direct what would eventually become the DC Extended Universe film The Suicide Squad.
 In 2022, Gunn was chosen to lead DC Studios, the retooled film division of DC Comics.

 Personal life

 Cernovich was arrested and charged with rape in 2003.
 The rape charges were dismissed, but he was ordered to perform community service for misdemeanor battery.
 His record was later expunged.

 Cernovich married his first wife when he was a law student in 2003.
 He later said the marriage was "ruined by feminist indoctrination".
 An attorney for a Silicon Valley firm, his first wife earned millions of dollars from an initial public offering (IPO).
 She filed for divorce in 2011, and Cernovich received what he has described as a "seven-figure sum" in the settlement.
 He later married his second wife, Shauna.
-The couple has three children together.
+The couple have four children together.